This CD contains 15 Nattilingmiut chant songs sung by elders, Miriam Aglukkaq and Bernadette Uttaq.

 There are many children’s card games that can be played with this deck of 52 cards.
 Enjoy using the Inuit language while playing with students, family and friends.

-The language learner might have an idea of how to begin to listen for understanding, and what sorts of questions to ask in continuing to learn the language.
+Upon completing this course, the language learner might have developed better strategies for listening for understanding, and for knowing what sorts of questions to ask in continuing to learn the language.

-This is a collection of old termininology that is not heard much anymore, and collected from the elders living in the east Qitirmiut region of nunavut, Canada.
+This is a collection of older termininology that is not heard much anymore, collected from Nattilingmiutut elders living in the Qitirmiut region of Nunavut, Canada.